brunogama/TypeInferedFactory/README.md

 }
 ```

-Since there are many `inits` the macro will generate `RequiredInitializationParameter` based on the init with biggest number of parameters.
+The macro generates the `RequiredInitializationParameter` based on the initializer with the largest number of parameters.

 ## Installation

-This is not production ready.
-But you can install using SPM.
+This is not production-ready, but you can install it using Swift Package Manager (SPM).

 Add the package to your Package.swift:

 ```swift
 dependencies: [